sos-program/sos-program.github.io/docs/WSP Rapid Status.md

 <br>

 ### Benefits
-The WSP rapid status approach has the ability to provide more complete coverage of WSP statuses across CUs, and can be regularly updated.
+The WSP rapid status approach has the ability to provide more complete coverage of WSP statuses across CUs in B.C. and the Yukon, and can be regularly updated.
 Expanding the number of assessed CUs will require input from stock assessment experts to prepare input data and review/verify the results.
 However, overall the time commitment required to assess WSP statuses has been greatly reduced through implementation of this algorithm and the data processes that surround it.